MomsFriendlyDevCo/Testa/README.md

 Reasons
 -------
-**Another goddamned test library, good god, why**
+**Another goddamned test library, dear god, why**

-Yes it seems annoying that I'm adding to an existing well-trodden ground of testkits here but I was frustraited at some lacking features, namely:
+Yes it seems annoying that I'm adding to an existing well-trodden ground of testkits here but I was frustrated at some lacking features, namely:

 1. No testkit seems to be able to do pre-dependencies correctly - what if one test requires another first?
-Its common to login or negociate Auth credentials for some test units, why is the only way to do this screwing around with `before()` blocks or nesting tests?
+Its common to login or negotiate Auth credentials for some test units, why is the only way to do this screwing around with `before()` blocks or nesting tests?
-2. No testkit I've seen puts parrallelism first and foremost rather than an afterthought.
+2. No testkit I've seen puts parallelism first and foremost rather than an afterthought.
 This library is all about parallel with serial functionality as a secondary choice.
-3. Context is outdated - arrow functions should be universal when declaring tests, no need to differenciate between `test(()=> {})` and `test(function() {})` contexts, just accept a universal context as an argument and work from there.
+3. Context is outdated - arrow functions should be universal when declaring tests, no need to differentiate between `test(()=> {})` and `test(function() {})` contexts, just accept a universal context as an argument and work from there.
 This makes stuff like using `t.timeout()` or `t.skip()` much easier without having to care about a "strong" function context rather than arrow functions.
 4. `beforeEach()` / `afterEach()` are anti-patterns and should not be supported - especially when we are doing things in parallel.
 5. Why can't we say _why_ a test was skipped with `.skip()`?
 6. `chai` / `expect()` should ship as standard - yes choice is nice but if thats what everyone uses anyway why bother adding another dependency + import header.